John McCain's maverick moment

 At one point, McCain was sitting with his long-time ally, Sen. Lindsey Graham of South Carolina.
 The two were deep in conversation as Graham nodded along.
 At one point Graham took a call, and the man who just days before had received an outpouring of support from his colleagues on the floor was all alone, with no Republican approaching the veteran senator.

 McCain has defied his party before.
-The former prisoner of war stood stood with Democrats to release a report on the use of enhanced interrogation techniques during the Bush years.
+The former prisoner of war stood with Democrats to release a report on the use of enhanced interrogation techniques during the Bush years.
 He reached across the aisle to fix the country's health care system for veterans with independent Sen. Bernie Sanders, and was known to unload on his own party when he felt they needed a reality check.

 But Friday's vote may be one of his most memorable moments.
 In the end, the senator voted against a bill that would have repealed the Affordable Care Act's individual and employer mandates, despised by Republicans, and against his party's seven-year campaign promise to dismantle President Barack Obama's signature legislative achievement.
 Instead, McCain took a vote that very well may re-chart the course of Trump's own legislative agenda.